kkmhogen/KBeaconDemo_Android/README.md

 ### 4.3 Configure parameters
 #### 4.3.1 Advertisment type
 KBeacon devices support sending multiple beacon advertisment packet in parallel.
-Example, Advertisment period was set to 500ms.
-Advertisment type was set to “iBeacon + URL + UID + KSensor”, then the advertisment packet is like follow.
+For example, advertisment period was set to 500ms.
+Advertisment type was set to “iBeacon + URL + UID + KSensor”, then the device will send advertisment packet like follow.

 |Time(ms)|0|500|1000|1500|2000|2500|3000|3500
 |----|----|----|----|----|----|----|----|----
 |`Adv type`|KSensor|UID|iBeacon|URL|KSensor|UID|iBeacon|URL

 If the advertisment type include TLM, the TLM advertisment interval is fixed to 10.
-It means the TLM will advertisement every 10 packet.
+It means the TLM will advertisement every 10 other advertisement packet.
-Example: Advertisment period was set to 500ms.
+For example: advertisment period was set to 500ms.
 Advertisment type was set to “URL + TLM”, then the advertisment packet is like follow

 |Time|0|500|1000|1500|2000|2500|3000|3500|4000|4500|5000
 |----|----|----|----|----|----|----|----|----|----|----|----